Skip to main content

 • Photos (photos, field url) — links to product images

-• Price history (prices, fields date, price) — field values may be missing or vary in quantity, meaning different products may have a different number of dates and prices in the history, and for some products this information may not be presented at all
+• Price history (prices, fields date, price) — field values may be missing or vary in quantity, meaning different products may have a different number of dates and prices in history, and for some products this information may not be presented at all

-Use cases
+Use Cases

 • Tracking product price dynamics